 Other Verbs

-Frequency Adverbs come BEFORE other verbs.
+(play, do, study, work, etc.) | Frequency Adverbs come BEFORE other verbs. |

 I always help the other students.

-Jenny and Susan often study in the library after class.
+My brother usually comes late to school.
+Jenny and Susan often study in the library after class. | |

 BE Verb

-Frequency Adverbs come AFTER a BE verb.
+(am, is, are, was, were, etc.) | Frequency Adverbs come AFTER a BE verb. |

 I am always a good student.

-Jenny and Susan are often in the library after class.
+My brother is usually late to school.
+Jenny and Susan are often in the library after class. |

 No comments: